gkoh/furble/README.md

 Note that other Nikon cameras will appear in the scan, but will not pair (further support is under investigation).

+#### Sony

+Sony cameras appear to use a reasonably uniform and robust bluetooth control protocol.
+Most modern Sony cameras should be supported.
+Testing was performed on Sony ZV-1F.

+To pair with a Sony camera (some models may have different menu options, the following matches the ZV-1F):
+- set 'Bluetooth Rmt Ctrl' to 'On'
+- set 'Bluetooth Function' 'On'
+- under Bluetooth, start 'Pairing'
+- start 'Scan' with `furble'
+   - due to an oddity with the Bluetooth library, if `furble` 'Scan' is started first, the Sony camera may not appear

 #### Protocol Reverse Engineering

 Android supports snooping bluetooth traffic so it was trivial to grab a HCI log